 Merv was interviewed at Rambling Rose Café, Benalla on Tuesday January 9, 2018 by Bev Lee.

-Merv has an open studio at NEA and exhibits in NEA;s gallery.
-His work is currently featuring on the NEA website home page and on NEA;s FB page., Merv is working towards an exhibition in Violet Town later this year.
+Merv has an open studio at NEA , exhibits at NEA and runs workshops including 'Make your own Oil Pastels' and 'Realistic Abstract'. .
+His work is currently featuring on the NEA website home page and on NEA's FB page., Merv is working towards an exhibition in Violet Town later this year.

-You can check out Mervys recent work on his website www.mervynbeamishartist.com .
+You can check out Merv's recent work on his website www.mervynbeamishartist.com .